 Vin's face grimaced, "Yeah, I remember.
 My claustrophobia started acting up, and I, uh, took a bit of a tumble."

 "Ah, that Cassandra Holloway.
-A bit shy for me, but she sure knows her way around a suture."
+A bit nutty for me, but she sure knows her way around a suture."

 Uncle Bobby grumbled under his breath, "And I'm still trying to get the blood stains out of the damn carpet…"